-Gov. Noem Sends Transgender Athletes Bill to Legislature for Changes
+Kristi Noem Sends Transgender Athletes Bill Back to Legislature for Changes

 — Terry Schilling 🇺🇸 (@Schilling1776) March 19, 2021

-The South Dakota Chamber of Commerce President David Owen confirmed to The Federalist that business groups were indeed pressuring the governor about the bill and threatening boycotts should it become law.
+South Dakota Chamber of Commerce President David Owen confirmed to The Federalist that business groups were indeed pressuring the governor about the bill and threatening boycotts should it become law.
 “Employers view the workforce as a place of inclusion,” Owen told the outlet.
 “They’ve made it clear to us they won’t support groups that help pass laws that blindly discriminate in certain areas.”

-In her letter on Friday, Noem said that after studying the bill and consulting with legal experts over several days, she has “become concerned that this bill’s vague and overly broad language could have significant unintended consequences.”
+In her letter on Friday, Noem said that after studying the bill and consulting with legal experts over several days, she had “become concerned that this bill’s vague and overly broad language could have significant unintended consequences.”

 Noem argued the bill would cause collegiate athletics in her state to suffer because the “national governing bodies” — most notably the National Collegiate Athletic Association — would require compliance with their organizations’ policies that conflict with those of House Bill 1217.
 “South Dakota has shown that our student athletes can compete with anyone in the country,” Noem wrote, “but competing on the national stage means compliance with the national governing bodies that oversee collegiate athletics.”